Xiao-Lii/Arduino-IoT-Projects/README.md

 ## Project #9: LED Activation with Microphone
 <b>Project Goal:</b> On our breadboard we'll attach microphone sensor and when it's triggered by noise in both a silent and busy room with background noise, we'll want an LED attached to our breadboard to light up.
+In the video below, testing of the mic sensor is done in a silent environment and an environment simulating a busy cafe, to see if the mic will still catch the user's voice.

 https://user-images.githubusercontent.com/69813214/138616233-4219ceba-d9a8-434a-bf96-37855e75a831.mp4